 [Music/Culture] OTIM ALPHA

-Acholitronix: The Son of Adungu: The incredible true story of Otim Alpha, a Northern Ugandan electronic music pioneer and former boxing champion.
-All Illustrated with photos by Denholm Hewlett.
+Acholitronix: The Son of Adungu.
+The incredible story of Otim Alpha, the Northern Ugandan electronic music pioneer and former heavyweight boxing champion.
+All illustrated with photographs by Denholm Hewlett.

 Otim Alpha is a multi talented musician, singer and dancer from Gulu, Northern Uganda.
 One of the original pioneers of Electro Acholi dance music, the former bare-knuckle boxing champion of Uganda and a master of the Adungu harp, the traditional harp instrument of the Acholi people.

 Otim Alpha is a mysterious figure, a man of many identities.
 He's a warrior, a fighter, a survivor, a hustler, someone whose experienced a very rich and dynamic life.
 Alpha is a very soulful and larger than life character, a veteran grade musician with an incredible gift for singing, music and dance.

 Otim Alpha first began playing the Adungu harp at age ten, after seeing how the elders in his community who played the instrument lifted the spirits of the people, especially during times of civil war and public unrest.
 As a child, the curious Alpha would sneak out at night to go watch his elder's play Adungu, to study their techniques and memorise the harp's sounds.

 Alpha is an Acholi warrior who hails from the district of Gulu town in the northern regions of Uganda, East Africa.
 The Acholi tribe are a Luo nation found in the Magwi country of South Sudan and Northern Uganda, which is commonly referred to as Acholilands, inhabited by a tribe of proud and enchanting people with a rich cultural heritage and a complicated history.